 The Senior Director may impose an interim action(s), as outlined in Section VIII of the Code, when it is necessary to address a threat to the health or safety of any person, a threat to property, or a disruption or interference with the normal operations of the University, or when the Student is charged with a serious violation of state or federal law.
-Interim action may include, but is not limited to, an interim suspension from the University and/or removal from housing facilities University-owned pending consideration of a case through the procedures in this document.
+Interim action may include, but is not limited to, an interim suspension from the University and/or removal from University-owned housing facilities pending the consideration of a case through the procedures in this document.